harshilshahneu/IELTSTAR/README.md

 # IELTSTAR - IELTS Online Test Platform
+## Project Description
+IELTSTAR is an online IELTS test platform.
+The platform provides multiple mock tests to help users improve their listening, reading, writing, and speaking IELTS exam performance.
+IELTSTAR can predict the user's overall IELTS band score with a score calculator.
+It consists of an AI-based speaking assessment to help users improve Fluency & Coherence, Lexical Resources, Grammatical range and accuracy, and Pronunciation.
+It lets users post their scores on social media platforms like Facebook, Twitter, and Whatsapp and send scores via SMS and Email.
+IELTSTAR have an interactive dashboard for registered users to help track their progress and view past test mock exams.
 ## User Requirements
 #### Admin Users
 - Admin can login to the platform using the admin credentials